citymaus/RaspberryPi-HackerApt/README.md

 DARKSKY KEY: {your DARKSKY developer key}
 USEPROXY: yes
 ```
 Set **USEPROXY** to yes if you see "Access-Control-Allow-Origin" errors in your application.
 This will enable CORS-ANYWHERE proxying to allow cross-origin client-side requests.
-Ensure that CORS-ANYWHERE server is running.
+Ensure that CORS-ANYWHERE server is running on your RaspberryPi.

 ### `/html/settings/wmata_display_bus_stops.txt`